SixArm/startup-business-guide/topics/chief-information-officer/index.md

 A Chief Information Officer (CIO) is a senior executive responsible for managing the information technology (IT) strategy, policies, and operations of an organization.
 The CIO is accountable for the overall use of information technology and digital assets in support of the business goals and objectives.

-The CIO's primary responsibilities include:
+**Responsibilities:**

-* Developing and implementing the organization's IT strategy and roadmap to support business objectives.
+* **Lead strategy:** Develop and implement the organization's IT strategy and roadmap to support business objectives.

-* Identifying and implementing new and emerging technologies to improve business processes and increase efficiency.
+* **Drive innovation:** Identify and implement new and emerging technologies to improve business processes and increase efficiency.

-* Managing the organization's information security and ensuring compliance with applicable regulations and industry standards.
+* **Ensure security:** Manage the organization's information security, and ensure compliance with applicable regulations and industry standards.

-* Leading the development and execution of the IT budget and ensuring that expenditures are aligned with the business strategy.
+* **Manage budget:** Lead the development and execution of the IT budget, and ensure that expenditures are aligned with the business strategy.

-* Building and leading a high-performing IT team and developing talent to meet the needs of the organization.
+* **Lead IT teamwork:** Build and lead a high-performing IT team, and develop talent to meet the needs of the organization.

-* Overseeing the organization's data management and analytics capabilities, ensuring that data can be analyzed effectively to support business decision-making.
+* **Oversee analytics:** Oversee the organization's data management and analytics capabilities, and ensure that data can be analyzed effectively to support business decision-making.

-* Communicating with executive leadership and the board of directors to ensure alignment of IT initiatives with the business strategy.
+* **Create alignment:** Communicate with executive leadership and the board of directors, to create alignment of IT initiatives with the business strategy.